08 Jan Creating your digital portfolio

 Get on with your art college

-We are thrilled to be able to guide you through creating your digital portfolio for university with our eBook with bonus video tutorial, that takes you step by step through the process of creating your art college digital portfolio.
+We are thrilled to be able to guide you through creating your digital portfolio for university with our eBook with a bonus video tutorial, that takes you to step by step through the process of creating your art college mini portfolio.
 Not all students will be needing this as not all colleges require a digital portfolio.
-However, if you are applying to Edinburgh College of Art, Glasgow School of Art, Manchester University, Newcastle University, Goldsmiths, UWE and others please read on.
+However, if you are applying to Edinburgh College of Art, Glasgow School of Art, Manchester University, Newcastle University, Goldsmiths, UWE, and others please read on.

 Here is an excerpt from the eBook, you can preview and buy the book now for £19.99

 We also have a couple of pages here and a screengrab of our bonus video on Vimeo…….

 However, just to make life interesting they all need their digital/mini portfolios in different formats.
 So if you’re applying to a number of courses that require this element you will need to prepare something different for each.

 Manchester is probably the easiest to compile as it can be a link to a blog using Blogger or similar.
 Glasgow and Edinburgh both have very specific details about how many pieces, what size they should be (in dpi), and file types.
 Other Colleges have other processes – please find out what they are well before you need to submit.
 Once you have made your UCAS application you then need to log into their website with your UCAS details and upload images this way.

 If you are not really knowledgeable about digital images and editing them then this can be quite daunting and you don’t want to spoil your chances of success by uploading images that don’t comply with their specifications as they may not look at your application.